Essential Otley Run Infocopy-link-to-section

 Pack Horse Hyde Park Otley Run

-Just across the road and a little bit along from the Library Pub sits the Park Horse.
+Just across the road and a little bit along from the Library Pub sits the Pack Horse.

-There is a small beer garden, but it makes sense to move on to the Eldon from here.
+There is a small beer garden, but it makes sense to move on sharpish to the next stop on the run – the Eldon.

 More Info on The Pack Horse